nbursa/e-comm-client/README.md

 ## Backend

 The backend for this application is built using the Gin framework in Go.
 It provides a simple API for managing products and their categories.
-Repository can be found at: [E-commerce Backend](https://github.com/nbursa/e-comm-backend)
+Repository can be found at: [E-commerce Platform API](https://github.com/nbursa/e-comm-api)

 ## Installation